DarkFisk/Quizlet-Helper/README.md

 ## TODO
-- add translation of a Term description
+- add translation of a Term description (Google Translate API)
+- send only in lowercase
+- settings for term/description languages
+- logout functionality

 ## License